 - You receive the book as SOON as it hit shelves… sometimes a little earlier

 - You gain access to The Keto Essentials Bundle, filled with exclusive discounts, recipes, access to my private Facebook page, and more.

-Pre-order is on now.
-If you decide to pre-order, here are a couple of ways you can do it:
+If you decide to order online, here are a couple of ways you can do it:

 - Amazon.com (US)

 I’ll be zooming all over US and Canada to promote the book, beginning April 11.
 Get the details of my US + Canada Book Tour here.
 We’re continuing to add dates to the list so if you don’t see your city just yet, hold tight!

 I recorded this podcast a couple of weeks ago, that goes into why I made the book, some of the stories behind its creation, and more.